Breast Augmentation With Lift

 Performing a breast augmentation along with a lift will increase breast volume and raise sagging breasts.

-Sometimes a combined breast procedure is needed to give you the look you want for your breasts.
-The breast lift procedure is intended to give you an elevated, more youthful breast contour, as well as nipple of the desired size at the correct height.
-For many women whose breasts have changed from child bearing, nursing, or age, simply re-elevating the breasts is not enough.
-The breast augmentation is intended to restore the volume loss in the “upper pole” of the breast.
+Sometimes a combined breast procedure is needed to achieve the look you want for your breasts.
+The aim of the breast lift procedure is to give you a raised, younger breast contour as well as the desired size nipple at the right height.
+For many women whose breasts have changed due to childbearing, breastfeeding, or age, simply re-raising the breasts is not enough.
+Breast augmentation aims to restore the volume loss at the “upper pole” of the breast.

 Combining these two processes is a very common technique.
 But not everyone can.
-Some women who have had previous breast augmentation may also require a breast lift, with an implant exchange or revision.
-History of previous implants or breast lift increases the risk of complications and should be discussed thoroughly with your surgeon.
+Some women who have had breast augmentation before may require a breast lift along with an implant replacement or revision.
+History of previous implants or breast lift increases the risk of complications.
+It should be discussed extensively with your surgeon.

-The surgical technique is unique to each and every patient and will be determined during the consultation process.
+The surgical technique is specific to each patient and will be determined during the consultation process.

 Combined Procedure Candidates

 Have “saggy breasts” with nipples below the breast fold and extra skin

 Have lost volume in the “upper pole” of the breast

 It’s also important that patients have realistic expectations of what the procedure can offer.